kulvait/KCT_dentk/README.md

 apt-get install make cmake
 ```

-Please create separate directory and build there
+Please create separate directory in the project folder then cd to the build directory and run the following commands
 ```
 mkdir build
 cd build